Did You Know? Pay Stub Requirements for All 50 States

 Since pay stub requirements vary by state, we’ve compiled a list of pay stub requirements for employers in all 50 states:

 No requirement states

-The following twenty-six states (over half of the nation) require employers to provide their employees with a pay stub, though it is not specified that the pay stub is in writing or on paper.
+The following twenty-six states (over half of the nation) require employers to provide their employees with a pay stub, though it is not specified that the pay stub is written or on paper.
 Many states have reasonably interpreted that employers can comply by providing either a written, printed, or electronic pay stub, as long as the employee has access to view their pay stubs.
-Some state agencies require the capability to print the electronic pay stubs.
+Some state agencies require the capability to print electronic pay stubs.

 |Kansas||New Jersey||West Virginia|

 The following eleven states require employers to provide a pay stub that is printed or written.
 However, most states allow employers to provide electronic pay stubs that can be printed (with access to a printer ensured by their employer).
 Some states require employees to give consent to receive pay stubs electronically.

 Delaware, Minnesota, and Oregon provide employees the right to opt-out of receiving electronic pay stubs and receive paper pay stubs from their employer instead.

 Hawaii is the sole state that requires employers to obtain employee consent before implementing an electronic paperless pay system.
 Employers must provide a written or printed pay stub with details of the employee’s pay information unless they agree to receive their pay stub electronically.

 A pay stub is a pay statement that itemizes the details of each pay period’s wages.
 It typically contains the: